Program Learning Outcomes

 Can I transfer into this program from another graduate program?

 We do accept transfers.
-We can accept up to 15 credits from another program if we also offer those courses and the credit has been completed within the last 4 years.
+We can accept up to 15 credits from another program upon approval from the Program Director and the credit has been completed within the last 4 years.
 Remedial coursework may be assigned based on the program director's recommendation.

 Faculty and Staff